mvolkmann/blog/src/lua.md

 -- The `map` and `filter` methods returns an iterator.
 -- Calling `:totable()` on an iterator returns a table.

--- Using `map` to double numbers in a table. local function double(n) return n * 2 end doubled_iter = fun.map(double, scores)
+-- Use `map` to double the numbers in a table. local function double(n) return n * 2 end doubled_iter = fun.map(double, scores)
 print("Doubled Scores")
 fun.each(print, doubled_iter) -- 14 8 26

--- Using `filter` to get odd numbers from a table. local function odd(n) return n % 2 == 1 end odd_iter = fun.filter(odd, scores)
+-- Use `filter` to get odd numbers from a table. local function odd(n) return n % 2 == 1 end odd_iter = fun.filter(odd, scores)
 print("Odd Scores")
 fun.each(print, odd_iter) -- 7 3

--- Using `reduce` to sum numbers in a table. local function add(a, b) return a + b end total = fun.reduce(add, 0, scores) print("Total is " .. total) -- 24
+-- Use `reduce` to sum the numbers in a table. local function add(a, b) return a + b end total = fun.reduce(add, 0, scores) print("Total is " .. total) -- 24

--- Doing the same with the `sum` function. print("Total is " .. fun.sum(scores)) -- 24
+-- Do the same with the `sum` function. print("Total is " .. fun.sum(scores)) -- 24

 -- There are MANY more functions in the luafun library!

--- Can you use a for loop to iterate over values in an interator?
--- for k, v in pairs(doubled_scores) do for k, v in doubled_iter:unwrap() do print(v) -- 14 8 26
-end
 ```

+TODO: How can you use a for loop to iterate over values in an iterator?

 ## Standard Library